HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

 - <code style="color : darkred">PlinkFile</code>: required.
 A path to PLINK files (without file extensions of bed/bim/fam).

-- `nPartsGRM`: required.
+- <code style="color : darkred">nPartsGRM</code>: required.
 A numeric value (e.g. 250) to split subjects to multiple parts.
-For UK Biobank data analysis with ~500K samples, it is recommended to set nPartsGRM=250.
+For UK Biobank data analysis with ~500K samples, it is recommended to set <code style="color : darkred">nPartsGRM=250</code>.

-- `partParallel`: required.
-A numeric value (from 1 to nPartsGRM) to split all jobs for parallel computation.
+- <code style="color : darkred">partParallel</code>: required.
+A numeric value (from 1 to <code style="color : darkred">partParallel</code>) to split all jobs for parallel computation.

-- `tempDir`: optional.
-A path to store temp files to be passed to `getSparseGRM`.
-Default is system.file("SparseGRM", "temp", package = "GRAB").
+- <code style="color : darkred">tempDir</code>: optional.
+A path to store temp files to be passed to <code style="color : darkorange">getSparseGRM</code>.
+Default is `system.file("SparseGRM", "temp", package = "GRAB")`.
 If the sample size > 100K, then the temporary files might need a large amount of space.
-This should be consistent to the input of `getSparseGRM`!
+This should be consistent to the input of <code style="color : darkorange">getSparseGRM</code>!

-- `subjData`: optional.
+- <code style="color : darkred">subjData</code>: optional.
 A character vector to specify subject IDs to retain (i.e. IID).
 Default is NULL, i.e. all subjects are retained in sparse GRM.

-- `minMafGRM`: optional.
+- <code style="color : darkred">minMafGRM</code>: optional.
 Minimal value of MAF cutoff to select markers (from PLINK files) to make sparse GRM. (default=0.01)

-- `maxMissingGRM`: optional.
+- <code style="color : darkred">maxMissingGRM</code>: optional.
 Maximal value of missing rate to select markers (from PLINK files) to make sparse GRM. (default=0.1)

-- `threadNum`: optional.
+- <code style="color : darkred">threadNum</code>: optional.
 Number of threads (CPUs) to use.

 **Example:**